nexmo-se/voice-to-ai-engines/README.md

 ### Set up the sample basic middleware server - Host server public hostname and port

-First set up the basic middleware server from https://github.com/nexmo-se/websocket-server-variant-3.
+First set up the basic middleware server from either https://github.com/nexmo-se/websocket-server-variant-3 or https://github.com/nexmo-se/openai-realtime-connector.

 Default local (not public!) of that middleware server `port` is: 6000.